-Today I want to share some of my go-to resources for learning, growing, and living a fulfilling life.
-Some of these are grief/loss specific and some are just life in general.
+Sharing some of my go-to resources for learning, growing, and living a happy and fulfilling life.
+Some of these are specific to grief/loss and some are about improving your health in general.

 - Healing a Grieving Heart: 100 Practical Ideas by Alan Wolfelt